Disability Discrimination Lawyer - Defend Your Right to Work

 - Acquiring or modifying equipment (screen readers, ergonomic chairs).

-- Allowing unpaid leave for medical treatment.
+- Allowing unpaid leave for medical treatment or recovery.

 Damages You Can Recover

-- Back Pay: Wages and benefits you lost because of the discrimination.
+- Back pay: Wages and benefits you lost because of the discrimination.

-- Compensatory Damages: For emotional distress, pain, and suffering.
+- Compensatory damages: For emotional distress, inconvenience, and related harm.

 Get Help Now